suketk/veritalabs/habit-reframe-mindset.md

       headline: Our Principles
     col_1:
       headline: Tighten the Feedback Loop
-      content: Writing is thinking.
-The check-ins prompt reflection on what worked and what didn’t.
-By articulating your learnings, you discover actionable advice for next week.
+      content: The check-ins prompt reflection on what worked and what didn’t.
+Writing is thinking - by articulating your learnings, you discover actionable advice for next week.
 This compounds over time.
     col_2:
       headline: Bias towards Action
-      content: The emphasis is on execution - applying the Habit Reframe Method in your daily life to achieve your goals.
-Your lack of knowledge of the newest self-help trend is not what's holding you back — your lack of action and consistency is.
+      content: Content is deliberately sparse in the program.
+The emphasis is on execution, not education.
+Quality content isn't the bottleneck - the lack of action is.
     col_3:
       headline: Aligned Incentives
       content: We only make money if you succeed.
 There is no conflict of interest, unlike other business models (e.g ads, endorsements, affiliate links) that are rewarded by consumption, not action.